-3.2 students are underperforming in ELA and Math overall and by significant subgroups.
-2024 CA Dashboard indicated that Voices is improving in chronic absenteeism but not in suspension rates.
-Students' social emotional Parent Academy to ensure a partnership in the students' academic success, the importance of student attendance and engagement, taking an active or leadership role in the school, literacy, supporting social emotional and mental health for the family, and access to tools to support student learning at home which will ensure social emotional, and mental health, well-heing for 3.1 Parent Input and Participation 3.2 ELAC Meetings 3.3 Parent Satisfaction Surveys 3.4 Teacher/Staff Surveys 3.5 Parent Education ----- --- --- ---
+3.2 2024 CA Dashboard indicated that Voices students are underperforming in ELA, Math, and Science overall and by significant subgroups.
+2024 CA Dashboard indicated that Voices needs to improve chronic absenteeism and suspension rates in order to ensure students' social emotional health and school connectedness remains high, Voices will continue to prioritize these areas. students' academy to ensure a partnership in the students' academic success, the importance of student attendance and engagement, taking an active or leadership role in the school, literacy, supporting social emotional and mental health for the family, and access to tools to support student 3.1 Parent Input and Participation 3.2 ELAC Meetings 3.3 Parent Satisfaction Surveys 3.4 Teacher/Staff Surveys 3.5 Parent Education